982. Connectivity

 Algorithm realization

-Declare the adjacency matrix g and array of used vertices used.
+Declare the adjacency matrix g and the array of visited vertices used.

 #define MAX 101